On the convergence of critical points on real algebraic sets and applications to optimization: Main results

 It is well-known that \PO~is provably hard from the point of view of both algebraic and bit-complexity~\cite{B17,BCSS98}.
 In the real number model of computation~\cite{BCSS98} (where the input is a finite set of real numbers, and complexity counts on the number of arithmetic operations, each of which requires one unit of time), checking the feasibility of \PO~when there is a polynomial of degree at least 4 is $\textbf{NP-complete}$~\cite{BSS89}.
 More concretely, a global optimal solution of~\PO, when it exists, can be symbolically computed in singly exponential time~\cite[Algorithm~14.9]{BPR06}.
 However, in the bit model of computation, it is not even known if \PO~belongs to \textbf{NP}. \begin{remark} It follows from~\cite[Algorithm~14.9]{BPR06} that a \PO~problem defined by $f,g_i \in \mathbb{Z}[X_,\ldots,X_n]$ could have doubly exponentially small local minimizers in the worst-case scenario.
 See~\cite[Example~22]{R97} for a concrete example. \end{remark}

-Although there is no polynomial-time algorithm for an exact optimal solution of \PO, one can utilize a penalization technique in non-linear optimization~\cite{FM90} (known as Sequential Unconstrained Optimization Technique) to ``numerically" solve \PO.
-The idea is to minimize the \textit{log-barrier function}
+Although there is no polynomial-time algorithm for an exact optimal solution of \PO, one can utilize a penalization technique in \NO~(known as Sequential Unconstrained Optimization Technique, as introduced in~\cite{FM90}) to ``numerically" solve \PO.
+The idea is to minimize the log-barrier function

 while letting $\mu \downarrow 0$.
 The unconstrained minimization~\eqref{unconstrained_semi-algebraic_optim} assumes the existence of a strictly feasible point (known as \textit{Slater's condition}~\cite{NW06}), as follows. \begin{assumption} There exists an $x$ such that $g_i(x) > 0$ for all $i=1,\ldots,r$. \end{assumption}